Differentiating frictionally locked asperities from kinematically coupled zones: Observation Equation in Locking Inversion

 \subsection{Complementarity of slip rate and strength excess on a frictional interface}

-\remove{The last subsection treated}\add{Conventional coupling inversions treat} only the slip deficit $s_{\rm d}$, or equivalently, only the coupling ratio $\dot s_{\rm d}/V_{\rm pl}$.
+Conventional coupling inversions treat only the slip deficit $s_{\rm d}$, or equivalently, only the coupling ratio $\dot s_{\rm d}/V_{\rm pl}$.
 When estimating locking as well as coupling, modern geodetic inversions premise the Amontons-Coulomb friction as mentioned earlier.
 The aim of this study is to evaluate the model bias due to such use of a specific friction law.
 For this purpose, we must not rely on functional forms of specific laws because the true law of fault motions is never known.
 Thus, we attend to the very universal, a priori definition of locking, which derives from the yield criterion various friction laws observe.

-In terms of fault mechanics, frictional sliding is one form of fracture~\citep{scholz2019mechanics}. \remove{Hence, a}\add{A} fairly large \remove{part}\add{number} of friction laws describe the onset conditions of frictional sliding by failure criteria. \remove{Furthermore, t}\add{T}hose failure criteria are almost always included in the \remove{following criterion, called the }yield criterion\add{ below}~\citep{smai2017study}; under the yield criterion of frictional failure, the shear stress $T$ and slip rate $\dot s$ on the interface with frictional strength $\Phi$ obey the following branched condition (a mixed boundary condition):
+In terms of mechanics, frictional sliding is one form of fracture~\citep{scholz2019mechanics}.
+A fairly large number of friction laws describe the onset conditions of frictional sliding by failure criteria.
+Those failure criteria are almost always included in the yield criterion below~\citep{smai2017study}; under the yield criterion of frictional failure, the shear stress $T$ and slip rate $\dot s$ on the interface with frictional strength $\Phi$ obey the following branched condition (a mixed boundary condition):

-In this paper, we do not carefully distinguish traction and stress.
+In this paper, we do not distinguish traction and stress carefully.
 The top and bottom of eq.~(\ref{eq:yieldinglaw}) correspond to pre- and post-yield phases, respectively.
-The top of eq.~(\ref{eq:yieldinglaw}) states that the \remove{slip}\add{sliding} starts when the stress $T$ on a crack face reaches the threshold stress, which is the frictional strength $\Phi$.
+The top of eq.~(\ref{eq:yieldinglaw}) states that the sliding starts when the stress $T$ on a crack face reaches the threshold stress, which is the frictional strength $\Phi$.
 The bottom of eq.~(\ref{eq:yieldinglaw}) indicates that strength refers not only to the threshold stress but also to the stress values of the post-yield interface.
 Many friction laws follow eq.~(\ref{eq:yieldinglaw}).
 Examples include Amontons-Coulomb friction and slip-weakening friction.
 Dynamic rupture simulations, including the models incorporating rate-weakening friction for fast sliding, are usually based on eq.~(\ref{eq:yieldinglaw})~\citep[e.g.,][]{andrews1976rupture,cochard1994dynamic,harris2009scec}.